Air conditioner capacitors are important, electrical components that give your AC unit the power it needs to run.

 But how do you know what size capacitor to buy?
 The first step is to check your owner’s manual.

-The manufacturer will list the specific size and type of capacitor that should be used for your model of air conditioner.
+The manufacturer will list the specific size and type of capacitor that should be used for your air conditioner model.

 If you don’t have the manual handy, you can also look up the information online or call your local HVAC company.